YINI-lang/YINI-spec/YINI-Specification.md

 If such a misplaced shebang-like sequence appears where `#` would otherwise begin a comment, it MUST be treated as a comment.

 - In lenient mode, a misplaced shebang-like sequence in a comment position SHOULD be reported as a warning.
-- In strict mode, a misplaced shebang-like sequence in a comment position MUST be reported as an error.
+- In strict mode, a misplaced shebang-like sequence in a comment position SHOULD be reported as an error.

 Example: